Yale-BIM/f21-assignments/assignment-4/README.md

 that you would like to be evaluated on.
 The report is a fillable PDF which is available [here](https://drive.google.com/file/d/11PYDt7UH5h8FWI3rrE9dzpAqHQvdRReY/view?usp=sharing).

-- **Model weights and input normalization parameters:** You should upload trained models and parameters to Google Drive and shared them with anybody who has access to the links.
+- **Model weights and input normalization parameters:** You should upload trained models and parameters to Google Drive and share them with anybody who has access to the links.

-- **Code:** Finally, you are expected to push code for this assignment to your [Github](http://www.github.com) repository as indicated in the [general instructions](../README.md) document for CPSC-459/CSPC-559 assignments.
+- **Code:** Finally, you are expected to push code for this assignment to your [Github](http://www.github.com) repository and submit it to Gradescope, as in all prior assignments.

 #### Evaluation